Everything you need to know about the 5 most popular diets of 2020

 Is it healthy?
 Yes.
 Eating a low-sugar diet or simply cutting back on your sugar intake may help you reach your weight-loss and wellness goals and decrease long-term risk of chronic disease, including type II diabetes, heart disease, and some lifestyle-related cancers.

 After all, many people tend to overconsume sugar—sometimes without even knowing it.
-That’s because sugar is added to many foods beyond desserts, like beverages (including soft drink, sports drinks, sweetened tea, and flavoured coffee), crackers and chips, and even some healthy-sounding products like protein powder.
+That’s because sugar is added to many foods beyond desserts, like beverages (including soda, sports drinks, sweetened tea, and fancy flavoured coffees), flavoured dairy products (like coffee creamer), crackers and chips, and even some healthy-sounding products like protein powder.

 You might even find added sugars in foods that appear to be super healthy, like fruits and vegetables that aren’t in their whole form.
 For example, fruit juices and smoothies, dried and sweetened fruit, and pureed and sweetened sauces and condiments can be loaded with sugar.